ASTE 101 Fall 2023: Introduction to Astronautics

 - Projects: Two projects will be assigned during the semester.
 These will be done in teams.
 For each project, one written report will be submitted by each team.
 The second project will also have a team oral presentation.

 - Final Exam: There will be no final exam.
-The oral presentations for the final project will be given in the two-hour time slot scheduled by the University for the final exam.
+The oral presentations for the final project will be given on the last day of classes.
+The written reports for the final project will be due on the University-scheduled final exam date.

 Grading Breakdown